Multi-magnon quantum many-body scars from tensor operators: Embedding magnon scars

 \subsection{Shiraishi-Mori annihilators}

-The spherical tensor formalism yields a complete basis of translationally-invariant operators which encompasses the Shiraishi-Mori (SM) annihilators.
-While it is not the focus of the present work, we present the SM annihilators for ${p\neq0}$ magnon states in spin-${1/2}$ chains for completeness.
-These operators are constructed from local configurations orthogonal to those spanned by the target states, thus they locally annihilate the target states.
+The spherical tensor formalism yields a complete basis of translationally-invariant operators which includes the subset of Shiraishi-Mori (SM) annihilators.
+These annihilators are constructed from local configurations orthogonal to those spanned by the target states.
 Note that such operators need not be local projectors as introduced in Ref.~\cite{shiraishi_systematic_2017}.

-In our case, we need to consider three-site configurations at minimum.
+The minimum number of sites with local configurations orthogonal to those spanned by the target states is three.
+Consider three contiguous sites $i$, $i+1$ and $i+2$.
 It can be shown that

-are orthogonal to the local configurations that appear in ${\{\ket{\psi_{n,N=0,1}(p)}\}}$.
+are orthogonal to the local configurations that appear in ${\{\ket{\psi_{n,N=0,1}(p_0)}\}}$.
 Thus, we can construct SM annihilators from